8th Annual "Lynching in Maryland" Annual Conference

 The Maryland Lynching Memorial Project's Digital Archives Project

-In addition to her support of the MLMP Digital Archive, Hannah has worked on large archival projects such as ProQuest’s Black Studies and Women and Gender database.
+In addition to her support of the MLMP Digital Archive, Ms. Young has worked on large archival projects such as ProQuest’s Black Studies and Women and Gender database.
 She has her masters in Library and Information Services from Catholic University.

 Recommendations and Outcomes from the MLTRC